Loader gif

 3. Check out the Lifetime Learning Credit.

 The Lifetime Learning Credit (LLC) is one of two tax credits available to cover college tuition.
-It will pay up to $2,000 per year per family to help cover qualified educational expenses.
+It pay up to $2,000 per year per family to help cover qualified educational expenses.
 The credit is good for every year in which a student is enrolled in college, graduate school, or part-time learning.

 To qualify for the LLC, you must be taking higher education classes (enrolled in at least one course) and have spent money on qualified education expenses.
 Qualifying expenses for the LLC include tuition and fees required for enrollment and any required course materials purchased from the educational institution.